chzvz/usb-auto-sync/README.md

 ```
 lsblk -f
 ```
 If FSTYPE is EXT4 or NTFS, you can skip formatting.
----
-Replace sda1 with the NAME of your USB.
-If your USB is sda1, copy and paste.
+Keep note of your USB NAME, replace sda1 with your drive if needed when copy and pasting.

+# Format if needed (Erases all data from drive)

-Format to ext4:
+Format to ext4 (Sets label to 'MYBACKUP'):
 ```
 sudo umount /dev/sda1
 sudo mkfs.ext4 -L MYBACKUP /dev/sda1
-This will erase all data on the drive and label it 'MYBACKUP'.
 ```
-Format to NTFS:
+Format to NTFS (Sets label to 'MYBACKUP'):
 ```
 sudo umount /dev/sda1
 sudo mkfs.ntfs -f -L MYBACKUP /dev/sda1
-# Replace /dev/sda1 with your USB device.
-This will erase all data on the drive and label it 'MYBACKUP'.
 ```

 # Installation